ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/2_neighbor-behaviors/1_debug-neigbhors.md

 # Debug Neighbors

-Draw a line from each entity to all of it's neighbors and a circle showing the maximum distance where a neighbor can be detected.
+Draws a line from each entity to all of it's neighbors and a circle showing the maximum distance where a neighbor can be detected.
+Can be used to debug [neighbor queries](/docs/documentation-core/queries/neighbor_queries/overview).

 ## DebugNeighborsJob